xi-project/xi-filelib/UPGRADE.md

 Filelib is slowly but surely approaching acceptable stableness.
 About frakking time, one would say.
 It's been developed for years.
 If you're using 0.9 or greater, good for you!
 If not, good luck.
 Trust me.
 I know.

+## From version 0.10.x to version 0.11.x

+* Data is backwards compatible
+* All things operator related renamed to repository. getFileOperator() -> getFileRepository() in your code.
+* Profiles moved to profile manager

 ## From version 0.9.x to version 0.10.x

 * Data is backwards compatible.
 Hoorah!